CARLI/select/docs/common-database-tasks.md

 On production, futon is at: http://select-prod.carli.illinois.edu/db/_utils/index.html When running couch locally it is found at: http://localhost:5984/_utils/index.html

+The credentials for logging in to the Futon interface can be found in the secure config file.

 ## Common tasks

+### Forcibly reset a users password.

+Log in to Futon and select the `_users` database.
+Select the user from the list, they are listed by the email used to log into the application.

 ### Get replication and indexing job status